thibaudbrault/PokeRef/README.md

 - Finally moved to Next JS (instead of CRA) + Styled-Components to learn to use Next JS.
 I chose to use Next JS to benefit from the image optimization given by the <Image /> component because the app has a lot of images to render and every optimization is welcome.
 I also chose it to benefit from the Static-Site generation.
 - Upgraded to Next 13.
 There were some problems that made the transition to using the app folder instead of the pages one not possible, but I benefited from the changes to the <Image /> component (it no longer creates spans) and the <Link /> component (it no longer need to have an anchor tag inside).
 - Added React-Table and converted all my tables to benefit from virtualization, sorting and filtering for every column making it easier to find the desired information.
-- Added Firebase for authentication and saving a user's caught pokémon with data stored in Firestore.
+- Added Firebase for authentication and saving a user's caught Pokémon with data stored in Firestore.
 - Changed all the structure folder and moved from Styled-Components to Scss modules.
+- Removed Firebase in favor of Prisma + Planetscale.

 <h4>Problems encountered (ordered from the oldest to the most recent)</h4>